drkinder/content-filter-chrome-extension/README.md

 Next, it collects the text content of the Tweet and sends it to an API running on Google Cloud for machine learning sentiment analysis.
 If the predicted probability of the Tweet being positive is below a user-defined threshold (accessible in the extension user interface), then the Tweet will remain hidden on the Timeline.
 Otherwise, the previously hidden Tweet will be revealed.

 Users also have the option to specify specific words or topics through the extension user interface that they would like to have filtered from their Timeline.
 If these words are provided by the user, our algorithm will also consider synonyms and related topics and attempt to filter them as well.
 This extension currently only supports filtering in the English language and all Tweets that are suspected to be in a language other than English, will by default remain shown in the user's Timeline.

+To learn more about the project, visit the Github repository [Social Media Content Filter](https://github.com/mphillipsjr96/SocialMedia_Content_Filter)

 ## Authors
 - [Dylan Kinder](https://github.com/drkinder)